Ethan Couch got 10 years probation, no jail time, for a fatal drunken driving crash

 That same evening, Hollie Boyles and her daughter Shelby left their home to help Breanna Mitchell, whose SUV had broken down by the side of a road.
 Brian Jennings, a youth pastor, was driving past and also stopped to help.

-Three hours after the crash, tests showed that he had a blood-alcohol content of 0.24, three times the legal limit.
+Three hours after the crash, tests showed that he had a blood alcohol content of 0.24, three times the legal limit.

 The question, then, wasn’t what Couch had done.
 It was what should be done with him next.

-The “affluenza” testimony made national headlines, as did the Tarrant County judge’s ruling to give Couch probation rather than the 20 years behind bars requested by prosecutors.
+The “affluenza” testimony made national headlines, as did the Tarrant County judge’s decision to give Couch probation rather than the 20 years behind bars requested by prosecutors.
 The teen was also ordered into long-term mental health treatment, away from his parents’ influence.

-“It’s clear that she gave someone a chance that didn’t deserve it,” Todd Clement, a lawyer who represents Boyles and McConnell, said of the now retired judge.
+“It’s clear that she gave someone a chance that didn’t deserve it,” Todd Clement, a lawyer who represents Boyles and McConnell, said of the now-retired judge.
 “And (that is) exactly what Lucas McConnell predicted.”

 Video reportedly shows teen at party

 Move forward two years.
 Couch, now 18, is back living with his mother.
-And a video turns up on social media showing Couch at a party playing beer pong, as reported by CNN affiliate KTVT, despite explicit instructions he stay away from alcohol.
+And a video turns up on social media apparently showing Couch at a party playing beer pong, as reported by CNN affiliate KTVT, despite explicit instructions he stay away from alcohol.